Do French Bulldogs Snore?

 Use a Rounder Bed

 Most vets recommend using a round or circular bed to prevent a Frenchie from snoring.
 This is because when your dog sleeps while curling up, it opens the airways and reduces the pressure off the esophagus.
-If you don`t know how to stop my French Bulldog from snoring, this remedy is quite effective if your dog snores loudly.
+According to many Frenchie owners, this remedy is quite effective if your dog snores loudly.

 If you don’t have access to a round bed, you should get your dog a bed that comes with raised sides.
 With this approach, your Frenchie will be as comfortable as possible.
 Moreover, he won’t be able to move the pillow, and he has no other option than sleep with an elevated neck and head.